fooltowise/NeroNotes/Nero's Notes/Johan Steene & Daniel Zhang Interview - the Teqnion Family.md

 By paying in cash instead of shares, promissory notes, dogecoins etc., for 100% of the shares, the seller knows exactly what they get.
 We do not want to end up in a situation where the seller thinks that they sold their life’s work for a certain amount of money, just to realize later on that the actual value was much lower due to e.g., share fluctuations.

 For the same reason, we want to acquire the whole company.
 100% is simple and straightforward.
 Being a minority owner where the majority owner is a listed company is a strange situation where one, in theory, cannot make the big decisions anyway.
-If the seller wants to use some of their money to purchase shares in Teqnion, we would of course be very happy but that is never part of the negotiation – it is completely voluntary.
+If the seller wants to use some of their money to purchase shares in [[Teqnion]], we would of course be very happy but that is never part of the negotiation – it is completely voluntary.

 The ones that sell their companies to us are not primarily driven by money.
 There are companies out there that pay more than what we do.
 Therefore, financial bonus schemes are less interesting.
 These great individuals are not more or less motivated by keeping some shares or having a hefty bonus based on the company’s performance.